FDOT District Four - Palm Beach Header Image

 Description: This 3.349-mile project in the Town of Highland Beach and the City of Delray Beach began on May 29, 2024.
 The project improvements consist of milling and resurfacing the existing roadway, widening the roadway in each direction to provide five-foot bicycle lanes, modifying swales to improve drainage, and upgrading signing and pavement markings to meet current standards.
 For more information, contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
 Cost/Completion: $8.3 million/Summer 2025 Traffic Impacts:

-The northbound lane of SR A1A/S Ocean Boulevard from 4801 S. Ocean Boulevard, Highland Beach, to 1708 S. Ocean Boulevard, Delray Beach, will be closed intermittently between 7 a.m. and 6 p.m., Monday through Friday for paving activities.
+The southbound lane of SR A1A/S Ocean Boulevard from 3701 S. Ocean Boulevard to 4801 S. Ocean Boulevard, Highland Beach will be closed intermittently between 7 a.m. and 6 p.m., Monday through Friday for road widening activities.
 Flaggers will direct traffic as needed.
 Access to driveways and businesses will be maintained.

 SR 5/US 1 Resurfacing, Restoration, and Rehabilitation Project